flecoqui/projects/_posts/2017-06-28-studioscrap.md

 permalink: https://microsoft.github.io/techcasestudies/studioscrap.html
 ---

-Microsoft teamed up with CDIP to convert one of their popular genealogy software, studioscrap, to the Universal Windows Platform (UWP), using Desktop Bridge.
+Microsoft teamed up with CDIP to their popular scrapbooking software, Studio Scrap, to the Universal Windows Platform (UWP), using Desktop Bridge.

-studioscrap is a leading genealogy software in France that provides tools for research, charting and organizing your family tree easier. studioscrap.com is a very comprehensive and high-performance tool, renowned as one of the best family tree software program on the market.
+Studio Scrap is a leading scrapbooking software in France that provides tools to create picture albums, album arts, posters, ... studioscrap is a very comprehensive and high-performance tool, renowned as one of the best family scrapbooking software program on the market.
 By bringing its first software to the Windows Store, CDIP saw a great opportunity to increase the number of downloads, reach more than 400 million PC around the world, provide a richer user experience and benefit from a simpler installation and update process management.

-As more and more of their customers are running the current Desktop Genealogy Software on Windows 10, CDIP decided to distribute this Software through the Windows Store</p>
+As more and more of their customers are running the current Desktop Scrapbooking Software on Windows 10, CDIP decided to distribute this Software through the Windows Store</p>

  ![Company logo](/images/2017-06-28-studioscrap/cdip.png)
  ![Team](/images/2017-06-28-studioscrap/studioscrap_2.png) ![Team](/images/2017-06-28-studioscrap/studioscrap_3.png)